 Aline is a strong fit for General Counsels, VP Legal, legal ops leaders, and contract managers at growing companies (50–5,000 employees) who feel stuck being the gatekeeper for every deal.

-If the sales team is waiting on legal approvals, finance has no clear view of upcoming renewals, or deals are taking weeks to get approved, the problem is rarely a lack of effort; it is the workflow itself.
+If the sales team is waiting on legal approvals, finance has no clear view of upcoming renewals, or deals are taking weeks to get approved, the problem is rarely a lack of effort but the workflow itself.

 Aline brings drafting, approvals, signing, and reporting into one place so contracts keep moving without constant follow-ups or spreadsheet tracking.